-What magnificent Fall weather we're having - the trees are in colour, the air has that certain Fall crispness.
-I really like the Fall - it's a time of year that triggers instant thoughts of roast turkey, mashed potatoes and gravy, pumpkin pie ... yum!
-Walking across campus at UBC this Fall I've had many moments thinking about such delights, and reflecting on just how blessed I am.
-Food, drink, clothing, a nice truck, a wonderful congregation, family, and the thought comes naturally and often, "I am truly blessed - thank you, Lord!"
+Oh, it's that time of year again!
+The trees are in colour, the air has that certain Fall crispness, and the house flooded with the delightful smells of turkey dressing and apple pies.
+The dining room table is already prepared for the onslaught from family later today.
+At this time of year I reflect on all that I have ... good food, clothing, a nice truck, a new boat, a wonderful congregation, and a loving family, and the thought comes naturally and often, "I am truly blessed - thank you, Lord!"
 Of course, being thankful for so many good things in life seems natural this week, especially with this being Thanksgiving Sunday, and with the text from Matthew roaming through my mind.

 These words of advice and directions in faith from Jesus don't directly talk about giving thanks, but the thread and theme of being appreciative runs clearly through it, even if at first glance it seems like Jesus was talking not about thankfulness but instead about not being anxious.
-"Therefore", Jesus begins this particular piece of teaching and advice, and with that introduction we recognize he is wrapping up, providing a summary explanation for something he has already said.
-Let's refresh our memories as to what he has already taught the crowds.
+"Therefore", Jesus begins this particular piece of teaching and advice, and you students in the bible classes have probably already clued in on that word, recognizing he is providing a summary explanation for something he has already said.
+Let's refresh our memories as to what Jesus has already taught the crowds.

 Matthew collects these and many other teachings into what we now call the 'Sermon on the Mount', a setting in which Jesus says a lot about what it means to be called blessed, and what it takes to be faithful.
-Along with such affirmations as "Blessed are the peacemakers" Jesus included many instructions such as, "Beware of practicing your piety in front of others in order to be seen by them ... don't be like the hypocrites who love to stand and pray in the synagogues and the street corners, but instead go into your room and shut the door and pray."
-Continuing the theme of prayer, Jesus went on to tell them not to pray with heaped-up empty phrases like the Gentiles and to simplify their holy babble with the prayer he gave to them, the prayer we know and love and use as the Lord's Prayer.

-Jesus continued, "Do not store up for yourself treasures on earth, ... but store up for yourselves treasures in heaven", and then concluded, "therefore ... you cannot serve God and wealth" (old-timers among us will remember it as 'God and Mammon', but it's the same thing - God and wealth).
+Along with such affirmations as "Blessed are the peacemakers" Jesus included many instructions cautioning the faithful to beware of practicing their piety in front of others in order to be seen.
+On the theme of prayer Jesus went on to tell them not to pray with heaped-up empty phrases like the Gentiles but to simplify their holy babble with the prayer he gave to them, the prayer we know and love and use as the Lord's Prayer.
+And then Jesus continued, "Do not store up for yourself treasures on earth, ... but store up for yourselves treasures in heaven", and then concluded, "therefore ... you cannot serve God and wealth."